Can Work From Home save the world? by Megan Murphy

 As we touched on before, when you work remotely you sharpen your communication skills in order to work effectively with your teammates and supervisors.
 There is no facial or body language to rely on, no pop-in questions.
 You must learn to write how you feel in a clear and concise way.
 Writing is therapeutic and even as you learn to express yourself through a paragraph or two in an email, you are working through the internal skills necessary to do so.

 Breaking down emotional barriers can happen in several ways, another Forbes article insists.
 It’s not just about improving communication; when we work virtually, we get to know each other from inside our homes.
-There’s something wholesome about curiously seeing a glimpse into our teammate’s life, and plenty of times, their kids or pets made a guest appearance!
+There’s something wholesome about curiously seeing a glimpse into our teammate’s life, and plenty of times, their kids or pets make a guest appearance!
 In a way, you get to know their whole family from across the country.
 That’s something working in a traditional setting doesn’t offer you.

 I’m not saying that virtual workers are all it takes to save the world, but I can say confidently that we are making a big step towards doing so!